-II SEMESTER OPEN ELECTIVE PAPER JMC O E 2.1 COMMUNICATION SKILLS (CBCS)
+II SEMESTER OPEN ELECTIVE PAPER

+JMC O E 2.1 COMMUNICATION SKILLS (CBCS)

-• To demonstrate competency in communication skills related to production and presentation of messages in multiple formats.
+- To demonstrate competency in communication skills related to production and presentation of messages in multiple formats. - To demonstrate competency in critical thinking skills related to the analysis, interpretation, and criticism of messages. - To study the multiple theoretical perspectives and diverse intellectual traditions in Communication. - To create competency in the analysis and practice of ethical communication

-• To demonstrate competency in critical thinking skills related to the analysis, interpretation, and criticism of messages.

-• To study the multiple theoretical perspectives and diverse intellectual traditions in
+- CO1: Demonstrate competency in communication skills related to production and presentation of messages in multiple formats. - CO2: Demonstrate competency in critical thinking skills related to the analysis, interpretation, and criticism of messages. - CO3: Analyse multiple theoretical perspectives and diverse intellectual traditions in Communication. - CO4: Create competency in the analysis and practice of ethical communication

-Communication.

-• To create competency in the analysis and practice of ethical communication

-Communication: Definition, Scope and Functions of Communication, Communication

-Process, Elements of Communication; Source, Message, Channel, Receiver, Noise,

-Feedback and Effect.
+Communication: Definition, Scope and Functions of Communication, Communication Process, Elements of Communication; Source, Message, Channel, Receiver, Noise, Feedback and Effect.

-Types of Communication: Intrapersonal, Interpersonal, Group, Mass Communication,

-Levels of Communication; Verbal and Nonverbal Communication, Seven C's for
+Types of Communication: Intrapersonal, Interpersonal, Group, Mass Communication, Levels of Communication; Verbal and Nonverbal Communication, Seven C's for

-Effective Communication, Barriers to Communication; Models of Communication:

-Aristotle Model, Harold Lasswell, Shannon and Weaver, Gate Keeping.
+Effective Communication, Barriers to Communication; Models of Communication: Aristotle Model, Harold Lasswell, Shannon and Weaver, Gate Keeping.